LizanneCerami/form-practice/README.md

 # Form Practice - React.js App
-Building a React app with onChhange functionality for and HTML form for BocaCode in class practice.
+Building a React app with onChange functionality for and HTML form for BocaCode in class practice.

 ![screen shot](./public/images/README.png)